 Applicants must be up to date with Business Rates (NNDR) and BID Levy payments, and this will be verified before a decision is made as part of the application review process.

-Grant applications must be made before any works take place – retrospective applications or awards will not be supported.
+Grant applications must be approved before any works take place – retrospective applications or awards will not be supported.

 The maximum grant that can be awarded is £10,000, covering between 50% and 100% of the cost of works (excluding VAT).
 100% grants will only be awarded in exceptional circumstances.